DeepLabCut/DeepLabCut/docs/installation.md

 GPU:

 Install [TensorFlow](https://www.tensorflow.org/).
 In the Nature Neuroscience paper we used **TensorFlow 1.0 with CUDA (Cuda 8.0)**.
-Some other versions of TensorFlow have been tested, but use at your own risk (i.e. these versions have been tested 1.2, 1.4, 1.8 or 1.10-1.11, but might require different CUDA versions)!
-Please check your driver/CUDA/TensorFlow version [on this Stackoverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).
+Some other versions of TensorFlow have been tested, but use at your own risk (i.e. these versions have been tested 1.2, 1.4, 1.8 or 1.10-1.13, but might require different CUDA versions)!
+Please check your driver/cuDNN/CUDA/TensorFlow versions [on this Stackoverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).

 If you have a GPU, you should then **install the NVIDIA CUDA package and an appropriate driver for your specific GPU.** Please follow the instructions found here: https://www.tensorflow.org/install/gpu, and more [tips below]().
 The order of operations matters.